Inox#

 Getting started#

-Networks are defined using an intuitive PyTorch-like syntax,
+Modules are defined with an intuitive PyTorch-like syntax,

 import jax